 Many people manually format paragraphs, words, tables, page layouts, and other parts of their documents without paying any attention to styles.
 They are used to writing documents according to physical attributes.
 For example, you might specify the font family, font size, and any formatting such as bold or italic.

 Styles are logical attributes.
-Using styles means that you stop saying “font size 14pt, Times New Roman, bold, centered”, and you start saying “Title” because you have defined the “Title” style to have those characteristics.
+Using styles means that you stop saying “font size 14pt, Times New Roman, bold, centered” and you start saying “Title” because you have defined the “Title” style to have those characteristics.
 In other words, using styles means that you shift the emphasis from what the text (or page, or other element) looks like, to what the text is.

 Styles help improve consistency in a document.
 They also make major formatting changes easy.
 For example, you may decide to change the indentation of all paragraphs, or change the font of all titles.
 For a long document, this simple task can require making individual changes in dozens of places.
 By contrast, when you use styles, you only need to make a single change.